michael-reichenauer/Dependinator/README.md

 ### Visual Studio Extension

 The Dependinator Visual Studio Extension (installed by default) supports integration between Dependinator and Visual Studio (VS).
-In the model view, it is possible to open the source file for a node in VS, and in VS, it is possible to trigger Dependinator to pan and zoom to show the node that correspond to the active window in VS.
+In the model view, it is possible to open the source file for a node in VS, and in VS, it is possible to trigger Dependinator to pan and zoom to show the node that corresponds to the active window in VS.